 S/V Australis

-The interior of the Australis is cozy, providing basic modern-day creature comforts within an experience that’s reminiscent of early Antarctica expeditions.
-Four cabins accommodate a maximum of seven passengers and one NHA Expedition Leader.
+The interior of the Australis is compact and cozy, providing basic modern-day creature comforts in an expeditionary atmosphere.
+Four cabins accommodate a maximum of seven passengers and one Nat Hab Expedition Leader.
 A single bathroom is shared by all guests.
 (Ship crew members have their own berths and bathroom.)
 Guests can relax in the saloon, well-equipped with many entertainment options, and a large table seats guests comfortably.
-The small, but well-equipped galley features a cooktop, oven, microwave, toaster, double sink with running water, and three full-sized fridge/freezers.
-Our chef creates hearty and tasty meals throughout our journey.
+The small but well-equipped galley features a cooktop, oven, microwave, toaster, double sink with running water, and three full-sized fridge/freezers.
+The chef creates hearty and tasty meals throughout our journey.
 The vessel has 240-volt electricity throughout.
-On deck, the spacious outdoor cockpit area has a removable sun shade, and if the weather allows, there is a barbecue on the aft deck for outdoor dining.
+On deck, the spacious outdoor cockpit area has a removable sun shade, and if the weather allows, there is a barbecue on the aft deck for outdoor meals.
 A crow's nest with ladder access offers 360-views and fantastic wildlife viewing.

 There are four cabins aboard the Australis.
-Two are configured with one lower double bed that could convert to two twins (with a separation board), plus a single upper bed above the double, and these rooms also contain a sink.
+Two are configured with one lower double bed that can convert to two twins (with a separation board), plus a single upper bed above the double.
+These rooms also contain a sink.
 The third cabin is configured with one lower and one upper twin, and also contains a sink.
 The fourth cabin has a lower double bed and an upper single bed, but there is no sink and only a curtain that provides complete privacy.
 Rooming configuration is determined by booking date as well as by gender and other preferences.
 Though our quarters are compact, the Australis is surprisingly comfortable.
-Utilizing this vessel as our mode of exploration allows us exclusive access to the 'White Continent' that most Antarctica travelers simply cannot experience.
-The rooming situation may not be as spacious or convenient as you will find on a larger cruise ship with a hundred (and often plenty more) guests on board, but getting away from those other tourists to experience the polar wilderness in solitude is exactly the point, isn’t it?
+Utilizing this vessel as our mode of exploration allows us exclusive and intimate access to an experience of Antarctica that's simply not available to most travelers.
+The rooming situation may not be as spacious or convenient as you would find on a larger cruise ship with a hundred (and often plenty more) guests on board, but getting away from dozens of other tourists to experience the polar wilderness in solitude is exactly the point, isn’t it?